tiberiusbrown/ardurogue/guide.md

 ### Saving and Loading <a name="saving"></a>

-When starting up, ArduRogue will automatically continue from a saved game if it exists.
-If there is no saved game, the title screen will prompt you to begin a new game.
+After pressing A at the title screen, ArduRogue will either continue from a saved game, if it exists, or begin a new game.

+**Beware!
+ArduRogue enforces permadeath by deleting the saved game after it is loaded.
+Be sure to save every time when you're finished playing.**
+Saving a game returns you to the title screen.

-The game will only save (write to EEPROM) when
+ArduRogue will only write to EEPROM when
-- you select "Save Progress" from the game menu,
+- you select "Save and Exit" from the game menu,
-- you die while there is an existing save file for your current game (it is then invalidated to enforce permadeath), or
+- you continue playing from an existing saved game (it is then deleted), or
 - you consent to saving a high score after the end of a game.

+Settings are also stored with the saved game, but are not deleted when loading.

-If you never save your progress or save a high score, ArduRogue will leave the EEPROM untouched.
+The EEPROM is not written to when beginning a new game.
+If you never save your progress or save a high score then ArduRogue will never touch EEPROM.

 ## Game Reference <a name="gamereference"></a>